Tony Then: Early life and education

 Despite having a short career as a draughtsman, Tony became overwhelmed by his interest in ballet.
 With his parents' blessing, he moved to England to study at Rambert Ballet, receiving scholarship in 1965.
 This was followed by stints, dancing with Scottish Ballet, London's West Theatre Ballet and Bremen Ballet Company.
 Unfortunately, while with Cologne Opera House, Then suffered a knee injury, putting him out of dancing for a while.

 During this period, he studied choreography for two years at London's Institute of Choreography.
 After receiving his diploma, he spent five years teaching there before being appointed head of the jazz faculty.

 In addition, to maintain himself financially, Then also worked as a waiter, model and actor.
-Here, he played one of the Transylvanians in musical movie The Rocky Horror Picture Show and made guest appearances in Gangsters, the Doctor Who classic The Talons of Weng-Chiang and The New Avengers.
+Here, he played one of the Transylvanians in musical movie The Rocky Horror Picture Show and made guest appearances in the Doctor Who classic The Talons of Weng-Chiang, The New Avengers and Gangsters.